UPDATE – JANUARY 2026:

 EU Agrees on Landmark AI Legislation

 The European Union (EU) achieved a historic milestone on December 8, 2023, with the European Parliament and Council reaching a provisional agreement on the AI Act.
 According to an official press release, the Act is designed to ensure the safety of AI systems used in the EU, uphold fundamental human rights, and foster innovation.
-Key rules have been established to address potential risks associated with AI applications.
+EU lawmakers established key rules to address risks in AI applications.

 Banned Applications